marcelo43214/simplehook/README.md

 - Send plain text messages
 - Customize username and avatar
 - Mention users or everyone/here
+- Use Text-to-speech
 - Upload files and images
 - Embed multiple images (up to 10)
+- Create and send polls

 ## 🚀 Usage